Our Kitchen Social Enterprise is excited to be returning to normal, and welcoming you all back to our regular Community Lunches.

 Established in April 2017 with a Department of Education & Training Capacity and Innovation Fund Grant and a City of Ballarat Social Enterprise Grant, Our Kitchen Social Enterprise started as a 2 day per week, 16-week employability skills development course, called Enterprising Communities.

-A catering social enterprise, it services local community members, organisations and businesses.
-The multicultural menu uses fresh produce, from our Our Kitchen Garden and SecondBite rescued food.
-There is a focus on using low sugar and fat recipes, and all products are made from scratch.
+A catering social enterprise, it serviced local community members, organisations, and businesses.
+The multicultural menu used fresh produce from our Our Garden and SecondBite rescued food.

-A Victorian State Government Multicultural Capacity Building and Participation grant funded a new Baking and Language Skills course in 2019.
-In addition, 2 years funding from the RE Ross Trust will allow the Our Kitchen Social Enterprise program to run 5 days per week from January 2019.
+A Victorian State Government Multicultural Capacity Building and Participation grant funded a new Baking with Language Skills course in 2019.
+In addition, 2 years funding from the RE Ross Trust allowed Our Kitchen Social Enterprise programs to run 5 days per week from January 2019.

 In 2020 and 2021, during the Coronavirus pandemic Our Kitchen Social Enterprise catering and community lunches ceased.
-To continue providing work force development training for our participants the program was repositioned to make and distribute free meals to the community.
+To continue providing workforce development training for our participants the program was repositioned to make and distribute free meals to the community.
 This was a much-needed service during some very trying times.
 The model not only fed thousands of vulnerable people and supported a diverse student cohort to become paid employees, it also formed lifelong friendships within an AMAZING group of volunteers who have since gone on to start their own businesses, find work across varied industries, or begun new careers.